Out of the Park Activities for R Fans

 We can’t wait to see what you come up with, Tacoma.

 For additional printables and activities that connect you to Cheney Stadium, head on over to R Kids Corner.
 We’ve got word searches, mazes, connect the dots and more.

 The Tacoma Rainiers, Triple-A affiliate of the Seattle Mariners.
 Tacoma has been a member of the Pacific Coast League since Cheney Stadium opened in 1960, and has been a Mariners affiliate since establishing the Rainiers moniker in 1995.

-The most up-to-date news and notes about the Tacoma Rainiers and Cheney Stadium can be found at WeRTacoma.com, or by following the Rainiers on Twitter (@RainiersLand), Instagram (@tacomarainiers) and liking the team on Facebook.
+Sign up below for the most up-to-date news and notes about the Tacoma Rainiers and Cheney Stadium, which can be found at WeRTacoma.com.
+Follow the Rainiers on Twitter (@RainiersLand), Instagram (@tacomarainiers), TikTok (@tacomarainiers), and like the team on Facebook.